GeorgesAlkhouri/nvim-aider/README.md

   idle_timeout = 5000,
   -- Response timeout in ms for Aider's first output chunk. response_timeout = 30000,
+  -- Timeout in ms for quick commands. quick_idle_timeout = 500,
+  -- A list of slash-commands that should have a shorter idle timeout. quick_commands = {
+    "/add",
+    "/drop",
+    "/read-only",
+    "/ls",
+    "/clear",
+    "/reset",
+    "/undo",
+  },
   -- Show 'Processing...' and 'Done' notifications. notifications = true,
   -- Theme colors (automatically uses Catppuccin flavor if available)